fabiangunzinger/causal-inference-notes/chapters/neyman.md

 # Neyman's repeated sampling approach {#sec-neyman}

-These are my notes from reading chapter 6 in @imbens2015causal.
+Based on chapter 6 in @imbens2015causal.

 ## Estimator for the average treatment effect